Greenwich line

 The Greenwich line is a short railway line in South London that follows part of the route of the London and Greenwich Railway, which was the first railway line in London.

 The line diverges from the South Eastern Main Line at North Kent East junction and runs as far as Charlton junction where it connects with the North Kent Line.

 Stations

 History

-The line was electrified with the other SE&CR local routes to Dartford on 6 June 1926 by Southern Railway.
+The line was built by the London and Greenwich Railway in 1836, and was the very first passenger railway to be built in the capital.
+It was electrified with the other South Eastern and Chatham Railway local routes to Dartford on 6 June 1926 by Southern Railway.

 From 12 January 2015, services using the Greenwich line were no longer able to serve London Charing Cross.
 This is due to the Thameslink Programme work, which removed the diamond crossing at Spa Road Junction, located between London Bridge and Deptford.
 As a result of this, trains using the Greenwich line could no longer reach the lines going into Charing Cross.
 To compensate for the loss of this, London Cannon Street was given revised service times, with it being open seven days a week and until the end of service.